neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab11-Implement-Compute-Disaster-Recovery/LabExercise-1.md

 6. After completion of deployment, select **Go to resource**.

-7. Repeat steps 2-5 to create another virtual network into the same resource group with the following information:
+7. Repeat steps 2-5 to create another virtual network with the following information:

    **Second Virtual Network:**